TrackIt@NUS - Developer Guide

 Given below are instructions to test the app manually.

-These instructions only provide a starting point for testers to work on, testers are expected to do more exploratory testing.
+These instructions only provide a starting point for testers to work on, testers are expected to

 Launch and Shutdown